miket7f/miket7f.github.io/pages/E Outputs.md

 These SD cards use different file systems based on their category.
 SDSC cards mostly use the FAT16 file system, while SDHC cards use FAT32, and SDXC cards use exFAT.
 The used file system is essential when selecting the appropriate SD card for your project.
 The FAT32 system, for example, is universally supported on many microcontrollers and data-logging libraries.
 The Arduino SDFat library, for example, works with the FAT32 file system.

 For our use cases, almost any storage capacity can seal the deal, as we store data lines that don't require much storage.
-Most of our launches don't record more than an MB of data.
+Most of our launches don't record more than MBs of data.
 Still, we recommend using an SDHC card, as it uses FAT32, and since smaller-sized SD cards are often more scarce.

 When selecting an SD card, it's important to consider the reading and writing speeds, typically measured in megabytes per second (MB/s).
 These speeds determine how quickly we can read or write data from the SD card.